Useful work experience enhances your understanding of the reality of working in a caring profession and the challenges of medicine as a career.

 Ideally, if you can, try to show commitment by demonstrating a sustained interest in a personal care role, such as one that takes place for over 2 months, in your spare time.

-Don’t worry if you can’t get much experience in secondary care – in hospitals.
+Do not worry if you cannot get much experience in secondary care.
 Start early and be persistent in your efforts to secure some experience somewhere.
 Although it is often tough to secure a high-profile placement, there is a huge number of options for relevant and interesting experience out there.
 It is not necessarily the most high-profile experience that will teach you the most about the reality of medicine, so be open-minded and approach a diverse range of people.
-Most places don’t turn students down to be unhelpful, but more often because they already have other students doing work experience and are busy.
-Thus, try to organise yourself and send polite letters well in advance to avoid having to compete for places with other eager medics.
+Most places do not turn students down to be unhelpful, but more often because they already have other students doing work experience and are busy.
+Try to organise yourself and send polite letters well in advance to avoid having to compete for places with other eager medics.

 Ben – University of St Andrews